react-native-datetimepicker/datetimepicker/README.md

 #### `themeVariant` (`optional`, `iOS only`)

 Allows overriding system theme variant (dark or light mode) used by the date picker.

-Has effect only on iOS 14 and later.
+:warning: Has effect only on iOS 14 and later.
+On iOS 13 & less, use `textColor` to make the picker dark-theme compatible

 List of possible values: